 With a renewed focus on return on investment for the potato levy, measuring direct industry benefit from this activity has been a challenge.
 The programme has evolved to the stage where it could be taken on in its entirety by a third party.
 We will be engaging potential future deliverers ensuring that we don't create a vacuum of activity and that we maintain opportunities for levy payers to engage directly with schools.
-Selected educational elements of Grow Your Own Potatoes and our wider work with secondary schools and colleges could be wrapped up into a wider AHDB package on education and form part of strategic advocacy work.
+Selected educational elements of Grow Your Own Potatoes and our wider work with secondary schools and colleges could be wrapped up into a wider AHDB package on education and form part of strategic advocacy work, through identification of delivery partners and sponsers.